And as fanservice goes, this is easily the tamest example.

-“Well Done Son” Guy: Ashur just wants a little respect from the other gladiators, to the point that he is initially reluctant to accept an elevated position because it will mean that he will never get the chance.
+"Well Done, Son" Guy: Ashur just wants a little respect from the other gladiators, to the point that he is initially reluctant to accept an elevated position because it will mean that he will never get the chance.
 He comforts himself with cold blooded vengeance.

 What the Hell, Hero?: Mira calls Spartacus out on his selfishness twice in Episode 12.
 First by telling him that if he tries to kill Batiatus, whether he succeeds or not, every slave and gladiator in the ludus will be killed.
-When she learns that he did not take his revenge because Aurelia is now a slave for Batiatus, she tears into him even more for the fact that he'd let everyone except her die.
+When she learns that he did not take his revenge because Aurelia is now a slave of Batiatus, she tears into him even more for the fact that he'd let everyone except her die.

 Woman Scorned: Lucretia reacts pretty much as expected when she finds out why Crixus has lost that loving feeling.

-Would Hit a Girl: Ilithyia gets this a lot.
+Would Hit a Girl: Illithyia gets this a lot.
 Spartacus tries to strangle her after he finds out he had sex with her and her own husband headbutts her when he finds out she murdered Licinia.
 Crixus on the other hand manages to stab Lucretia in the gentlest way possible.